JDKardia/home/README.md

 IFS=$'\n\t'
 ```

-Simple explanation of what that is and why:
+quick breakdown of what you just read:
 - `-e` opt stops the script on errors.
 - `-u` opt makes bash throw an error when undefined variables are accessed.
 - `-o pipefail` opt propagates an error in a pipeline out, preventing pipes from masking errors.
 - `$IFS` or 'Internal Field Separator' set to `$'\n\t'` separates only on newlines and tabs, preventing overeager default of `$' \n\t'`

+---

+I have a growing library of bash stuff that might be of interest at `~/lib/bash/`.